NPMs: Neural Parametric Models for 3D Deformable Shapes: Acknowledgments

 \section{Acknowledgments}

-TUM was supported by the ZD.B (Zentrum Digitalisierung.Bayern), a TUM-IAS Rudolf M\"o{\ss}bauer Fellowship, the ERC Starting Grant Scan2CAD (804724), and the German Research Foundation (DFG) Grant Making Machine Learning on Static and Dynamic 3D Data Practical.
+This project is funded by the Bavarian State Ministry of Science and the Arts coordinated by the Bavarian Research Institute for Digital Transformation (bidt), a TUM-IAS Rudolf M\"o{\ss}bauer Fellowship, the ERC Starting Grant Scan2CAD (804724), and the German Research Foundation (DFG) Grant Making Machine Learning on Static and Dynamic 3D Data Practical.

 \begin{appendix}